 Hon.
-Judy A. Sgro (Humber River-Black Creek, Lib.): Mr. Speaker, I have the honour to present, in both official languages, the two following reports of the Standing Committee on International Trade: the 15th report, in relation to the motion adopted on Tuesday, April 9, regarding the CBSA assessment and revenue management system, and the 16th report, entitled "Canada's Proposed Biocides Regulations: Potential Trade-Related Impacts".
-This also includes the dissenting report from the members.
+Judy A. Sgro (Humber River-Black Creek, Lib.): Mr. Speaker, I have the honour to present, in both official languages, the two following reports of the Standing Committee on International Trade: the 15th report, in relation to the motion adopted on Tuesday, April 9, regarding the CBSA assessment and revenue management system, and the 16th report, entitled "Canada's Proposed Biocides Regulations: Trade Impacts for Certain Canadian Sectors".
+This also includes the dissenting report from the members